 I’m excited to be a program committee member of Erlang 2024, the 23rd ACM SIGPLAN Erlang Workshop that will be organized as a co-located event affiliated with ICFP 2024, and of ICTCS 2024, the 25th Italian Conference on Theoretical Computer Science.
 This year ICFP will be held in Milan and ICTCS in Turin!

 I like to take pictures of distant objects.
 Below are some of my best pictures in reverse chronological order.
-High resolution pictures available on request.
+Hover to magnify and right-click to download.